mietaust/CS3321-Software-Analysis-and-Design-Team-4/README.md

 Our team will be implementing a lite version of Monopoloy.
 This game will use a desktop client to handle user input and a remote server to handle game logic and keep track of the game's current status, as well as updating game clients to reflect the state of the game.
 ### Minimum Technologies Used
 * Frontend Language: Python
-     * Testing Framework: Cucumber
+     * Testing Framework: Cucumber (Tentatively JUnit 5 w/ cucumber)
      * https://google.github.io/styleguide/pyguide.html
+     * Pycharm - Python 3.9.5
-* Backend Language: Java
+* Backend Language: Java SE 17
-     * Testing Framework: JUnit
+     * Testing Framework: JUnit 5.7.1
      * https://google.github.io/styleguide/javaguide.html
+     * Intelli-J Idea
 * MS Framework: Javelin
 * UI Framework: PyGame
 * Server Hosting: AWS